 Course volunteers are needed to help reset cones, direct traffic, etc. Please contact Jim Bucci (email@example.com or 944-4371) if you are willing to help.

 Students are needed.
-If you know of a teen driver, please tell them about Tire Rack Street Survival, direct them to www.streetsurvival.org where they can find more information and register for our August event, or give them our informational flyer.
+If you know of a teen driver, please tell them about Tire Rack Street Survival or direct them to www.streetsurvival.org.

 How big is the problem?
 (CDC factsheet)